7 Church Marketing Ideas That You Can Start Right Now

 Almost every type of church has a connect card.
 In most cases, these cards are designed to elicit information including name, phone number, email address, physical address, prayer requests, and more.

 Next time, try collecting this kind of information via text message.
 Simply promote your Keyword and Short Code and members will quickly add themselves to your texting database.
-Most text message marketing providers make it simple and easy to organize contacts based on their inputs.
+Most text message marketing providers make it simple and easy to organize mobile sms lists based on their inputs.
 That way, you can send members the right kind of follow-up at the right time.

 6. Branding and Promoting Special Events